 With the rebirth of humanism in the Renaissance, the body became interesting again like da Vinci’s drawings show.

-From this time on, the systematization of the study of exercise like a way to strengthen the body and have mental health started to grow.
+From this time on, the systematization of the study of exercise as a way to strengthen the body and have mental health started to grow.
 People like Vittorino da Feltre, Cristobal Mendez, Mercurialis, Johann Bernard Basedow and Guts Muths started to promote working in the body to achieve physical health and virtue.
 Also the Age of Enlightenment saw the first exercise machines, a tradition that proved to be important when Nautilius exploited in the XX century.

 The more industrialized a society was, the more movement it needed to feel that it kept its connection with the body.
 That’s how around the world many competitions started to appear to keep the sporting spirit alive, like the Highland Games in Scotland, Rope climbing events in Slavic countries, or the Stone locks competitions in China.